 • 100 Words for facial expressions.

-• The Emotion Thesaurus for coming up with the perfect non-verbal reaction.
+• Building Believable Characters for coming up with the perfect non-verbal reaction and character descriptions.

 • Evernote is a free tool to keep track of your writing notes.
 You can sync with all your devices so if you come up with an idea while out, you can type it in your phone and then access it on your computer later on.